Residence Hall Policies: ResLife Manual

 • No decorations in stairwells

-• All decorations must be flame retardant or otherwise non-combustible (acceptable products are crate paper/streamers, and spider webs that are not excessive in size or covered with flammable items.)
+• All decorations must be flame retardant or otherwise non-combustible (acceptable products are crate paper/streamers, spider webs that are not excessive in size or covered with flammable items.
+No black plastic/paper decorations that look like trash bags.)

 • Do not block, impede, obstruct, or otherwise obscure any means of egress.
 Doors must be able to swing open a full 90 degrees.

 • Holiday lights may not be hung in public areas or from any ceiling or doorway.
 Lights should not pass through a doorway or window.
-No more than three strands of lights should be connected.
-Holiday lights must be unplugged/switched off when a room is unoccupied.
+No more than three strands of lights should be connected to one another.
+Holiday lights must be unplugged/ turned off when a room is unoccupied.

 • Live Christmas trees are not permitted in residence halls.